The Heterogeneous Earnings Impact of Job Loss Across Workers, Establishments, and Markets: Data, Identification and Average Effects

-In our \emph{displaced worker} sample, we keep workers aged 24 to 60 with at least three years of tenure at a closing establishment in year $t-1$.\footnote{Note that we include the few workers who remain within the original establishment in the cases when the establishment did not fully disappear, but where employment did decline by more than $90$ percent.
-Also, we do not place any restrictions on what the workers do during year $t=0$.
-This reduces potential endogenous selection due to early leavers from declining establishments.} The age restriction ensures meaningful pre- and post-displacement characteristics for all workers.
-Importantly, we use a higher upper age threshold than many previous studies since our conjecture \citep[see also][]{Salvanes2023} is that older workers suffer particularly large earnings losses due to job loss.
-The tenure restriction ensures that workers are sufficiently connected to the closing establishment, see, e.g., \cite{DavisWachter}.
+Our \emph{displaced worker} sample includes workers aged $24-60$ with $3+$ years of tenure at a closing establishment in year $\tau-1$.\footnote{Note that we include the few workers who remain within the original establishment in the cases when the establishment did not fully disappear, but where employment did decline by more than $90$ percent.
+Also, we do not place any restrictions on what the workers do during year baseline year.
+This reduces potential endogenous selection due to early leavers from declining establishments.} The age restriction ensures meaningful pre- and post-displacement measures for all workers.
+We use a higher upper age threshold than some previous studies since our conjecture \citep[see also][]{Salvanes2023} is that older workers suffer particularly large effects.
+The tenure restriction ensures that workers are sufficiently connected to the establishment, see, e.g., \cite{DavisWachter}.
+We impose identical restrictions on our \emph{control workers}.
+For closures in year $\tau$, we use control workers with identical restrictions---the one contrast being that their establishments must \textit{survive} until year $\tau+1$, with at least 10 percent of the original size.
+We do not impose any restrictions on individual outcomes beyond $\tau-1$.